Digital Customer Service: What It Is and Why It Matters

 One of the labor shortage’s root causes is the move to remote work.
 Many customer-facing jobs require working in person.
 That limits your labor pool to people within the immediate area.
 The high cost of living in cities with increased tourism can push locals out.

 Moving to a remote-capable conversational tool will expand your applicant pool outside your immediate area.
 You can attract a wider range of talented customer service agents to help you fill open positions.
+For distributed support teams, secure tools like Surfshark can also help staff work safely across different networks and locations.

 Build automation to anticipate customer needs.